IDT-ITI/P-TAME/README.md

 ## Tutorials

-To learn how to reproduce the results in tables 1 and 2 of the [paper](https://arxiv.org/abs/2501.17813), and how to apply the method to classifiers besides the ones included in the experiments, refer to this page in the [documentation](<>).
+To learn how to reproduce the results in tables 1 and 2 of the [paper](https://arxiv.org/abs/2501.17813), and how to apply the method to classifiers besides the ones included in the experiments, refer to the[documentation](https://idt-iti.github.io/P-TAME/).

 ## Citation

-If you fine this XAI explainability method interesting or useful in your research, use the following Bibtex annotation to cite us:
+If you find this XAI explainability method interesting or useful in your research, use the following Bibtex annotation to cite us:

 ```bibtex
 @misc{ntrougkas2025ptameexplainimageclassifier,